typisttech/sunny/README.txt

 You probably running on a old version of PHP.
 Upgrade your server to PHP `7.0` or later.

-Don't know how to update PHP?
+= Don't know how to update PHP? =

 * Contact you hosting company
 * Switch to a better hosting such as [WP Engine](https://www.typist.tech/go/wp-engine-isnt-business-worth-29-month/) or [Kinsta](https://www.typist.tech/go/kinsta-staging-environment/)
 * Hire me [https://www.typist.tech/contact](https://www.typist.tech/contact)

+= Will you support older versions of PHP or WordPress? =

+Depends.
+I accept this kind of custom coding jobs.
+However, I'll reject if the requirement doesn't make sense.
+Shoot me an email at [info@typist.tech](mailto:info@typist.tech) or use this [contact form](https://www.typist.tech/contact/).

 = Is this plugin written by Cloudflare, Inc.? =